materials recovery facility

 - Residential Medical Needles- Must be containerized in a PUNCTURE RESISTANT CONTAINER with a sealed lid marked prominently with an “X” with a red marking pen.

-Charges may apply for fluorescent blubs, TVs/monitors, propane/Freon containers, and volumes over the daily limit.
+Charges apply for volumes over the daily limit.

 Wait for assistance at the Household Hazardous Waste (HHW) Building.